-Permeation and leakage emissions
+Permeation emissions

-Standard permeation rates are used for fluorinated mono-layer (0.6 g/day) and for multi-layer (0.2 g/day) fuel tanks containing non ethanol fuels.
+For passenger cars and light commercial vehicles standard permeation rates are used for fluorinated mono-layer (0.6 g/day) and for multi-layer (0.2 g/day) fuel tanks containing non-ethanol fuels.
 For ethanol containing fuels (E5 – E10), 0.3 g/day additional permeation emissions from the fuel and vapour control system are assumed.

+For mopeds and all-terrain vehicles (ATVs) up to Euro 4 a permeation rate of 0.01 g/h/l (grams per hour per litre of fuel tank) is assumed.
+For an average fuel tank volume of 7.5 litres for mopeds and 22 litres for ATVs the resulting permeation rates are 1.8 and 5.28 g/day respectively.
+For Euro 5 a reduced permeation rate of 0.0029 g/h/l is assumed, resulting in permeation rates of 0.52 and 1.53 g/day for mopeds and ATVs respectively.
+There is no distinction for ethanol and non-ethanol containing fuels.

-The following table summarises the permeation rates mperm (in g/h) for the different combinations of fuel tank structure and fuel type.
+The following table summarises the permeation rates mperm (in g/h) for the different vehicle categories and combinations of fuel tank structure and fuel type.

 Table 3-10 Permeation rates (g/h)